nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ------------------------------------------------------------------------------------
 ### Listing contact list by priority level of their tags: `prioList`
 ![listedByPriority](images/listedByPriority.PNG)
-<details><summary>Contacts with multiple tags are treated with the priority level of the highest priority out of all of their tags. </summary>
+<details><summary>Contacts with multiple tags have the priority level of the highest priority out of all of their tags. </summary>
 <p>

 Format: `prioList`